DAK404/Truncheon/Readme.md

 ```
 Easy and simple, right?

+Sometimes, an API may need to have a policy dependency to make sure that it works as intended.
+For this, please take care to use the (PolicyEnforcement.java)[https://dak404.github.io/Truncheon/Documentation/Truncheon/API/Minotaur/PolicyEnforcement.html].
+This will help in checking if your API conforms to the Policies configured by the Administrators.

 <span style="color:#05e401">**Fun Fact!
 The above examples can be executed by copying and pasting the source code provided above.
 By following the instructions correctly, you can create an example API which will print "Hello World!" on the screen, which can help you begin creating your own APIs for Truncheon.**</span>

 <span style="color:#FF0000">**ATTENTION:
-APIS IMPLEMENTED IN THE OFFICIAL RELEASES OF TRUNCHEON IS TESTED.
-THE USER IS LIABLE FOR THE LOSS OF DATA OR ANY DAMAGES OR MALFUNCTION THAT ARISES FROM THE USE OF THE PROGRAM APIS.
-MORE REGARDING THIS IN THE [LICENSE](License.md) FILE.
-THAT BEING SAID, THE PROGRAM FEATURES AND APIS ARE THOROUGHLY CHECKED AND TESTED.
-FUTURE UPDATES MAY INCLUDE CHANGES TO THE API IMPLEMENTATION AND/OR TO THE API CALLS.
-ANY PROGRAM BUILT ON TOP OF TRUNCHEON MAY NEED TO UPDATE THEIR PROGRAM TO ACCOMODATE THE CHANGES.
-THIS PROGRAM IS OPEN SOURCE AND THE LINK TO THE SOURCE CODE AND DOCUMENTATION IS GIVEN ABOVE.**</span>
+APIs IMPLEMENTED IN TRUNCHEON HAVE BEEN TESTED.
+THE DEVELOPERS ARE NOT LIABLE FOR THE DAMAGES, MALFUNCTION OF DEVICES OR LOSS OF DATA FROM THE MISUSE OF PROGRAM APIs.
+PLEASE REFER TO THE [LICENSE](License.md) FOR MORE INFORMATION.
+THIS PROGRAM IS OPEN-SOURCE AND YOU CAN ALWAYS ACCESS THE SOURCE CODE (HERE)[https://github.com/DAK404/Truncheon)**</span>

 <span style="color:#e6b400">**NOTE:
 DEFINITION OF OPEN-SOURCE : PROGRAM SOURCE CODE WHICH IS WRITTEN IN A HUMAN READABLE LANGUAGE WHICH, EITHER, HAS A LINK PROVIDED TO CODE OR IS SHIPPED WITH THE PROGRAM.**</span>